Who Qualifies for Literary Heritage Funding in Alabama

 Conclusion

-Q: What types of organizations are eligible to apply for the Community Based Grants in Alabama?
+Q: What type of nonprofit organizations are eligible for grants in Alabama?

 Eligible Regions